-It fluttered soundlessly to earth at my feet, like the world’s smallest paper airplane, tossed by some unseen hand.
+It fluttered soundlessly to earth at my feet, like a tiny paper airplane, tossed by some unseen hand.
 Instinctively I glanced around.
 Where did that come from?

 Headed down the sidewalk in a hurry, thinking hard about assorted this and thats, I had almost missed it.
 Had I not happened to notice, my next footfall would have crushed it.
 I would have heard and felt the impact, would have paused to examine the wreckage, and would instantly, keenly have regretted the small act of accidental destruction.